0218hy/hack4good2026/README.md

-# Problem statement being addressed
+# Problem Statement Being Addressed
 MINDS: How might we reduce friction in activity sign-ups for both individuals and caregivers, while reducing manual effort for staff in managing and consolidating registration data?